GEC Catalyst Awards

 - Can the nomination be scaled, or has it already been scaled, to widespread deployment?

-- Impact on Human Wellness (direct and indirect) (50% of the final score)
+- Sustainability Impact (direct or indirect, demonstrated or projected) (50% of the final score)

 - Overall Innovation (25% of the final score)

 - Commercial Viability (25% of the final score)